 Wherever these can be used / configured in the VSTHost Slave, you'll meet channel names like "Master In 1", or "Master Out 1".
 Mental note to self: MIDI uses "Slave", audio uses "Master" notation... make same in both cases!
 These are simulated audio channels.
-"Master In x" transports all audio data that are sent from the master to Legree(I) into the VSTHost Slave, whereas "Master Out x" transports all audio data that are sent from the vSTHost Slave into Legree(I), which passes them on to the Master VST host.
-The number of In and Out channels is defined in Legree(I) when you start it up (see above).
+"Master In x" transports all audio data that are sent from the master to Legree(I) / Haley(I) into the VSTHost Slave, whereas "Master Out x" transports all audio data that are sent generated in the VSTHost Slave into Legree(I) / Haley(I), which passes them on to the Master VST host.
+The number of In and Out channels is defined in Legree(I) / Haley(I) when you start it up (see above).

-Note: the Master/Slave communication between Legree(I) and VSTHost is rather simple; only one master can be active at a time, and only one slave can be active at a time.
+Note: the Master/Slave communication between Legree(I) / Haley(I) and VSTHost is rather simple; only one master can be active at a time, and only one slave can be active at a time for each of the possible slave addresses.